 65% of Malaysian could lose their current jobs by 2027

-The Need to Re-Skill, Up-Skill and Multi-Skill Employees
+What is the Need to Re-Skill, Up-Skill and Multi-Skill Employees?

 Recently, Datuk Seri Abdul Rahman Dahlan, the minister in the Prime Minister’s Department mentioned that up to 65% of Malaysian could lose their current jobs by 2027 as technological advancements render people’s tasks redundant.
 Retrenchment could become the norm in the not too distant future as companies restructure skill allotments due to the adoption of IR 4.0 technology.

 While Dato’ Vignaesvaran does not deny this possibility, he also states that the HRDF is committed to helping businesses and especially SMEs re-train their staff and upgrade them.
 One example of this is how the HRDF is working with a factory in Ipoh to train their operators to reach assistant engineer levels.

 HRDF is also channelling funds to other training programs to encourage ICT adoption and the utilizing of Big Data by employees so that they not only know repetitive jobs, but are able to handle more complex systems when the IR 4.0 technology finally hits the Malaysian industrial scene.